jaggu-0-0/bdfd-image-api/README.md

 # bdfd-image-api
 Image generation api for bdfd.
 I do not own any of these codes.
+It may or may not work as intended, haven't checked.

 ````````````````````````````````````````````````````````````